 HSL stands for Hue, Saturation, and Luminance.

-In Lightroom, the HSL panel gives you full control over the colors in your image.
+In Lightroom, the HSL panel gives you complete control over the colors in your image.

 With the Hue slider, you can change the color of a specific element to create a desired effect.

-Saturation allows you to adjust the intensity of a color, while Luminance affects its brightness.
+Saturation allows you to adjust the intensity of a color, while Luminance is its brightness.

 These adjustments are perfect for achieving a vintage or retro look in your photos.